TuneCore Vs DistroKid

 Which Is The Best Music Distributor?

-TuneCore allows artists to distribute their music to over 150 digital stores and streaming platforms worldwide.
-DistroKid covers all the heavyweights like Apple, TikTok, Pandora, Amazon, Deezer, YouTube, Tidal, and some more additional streaming platforms.
+TuneCore gets your music into over 150 digital stores and streaming services around the world.
+DistroKid covers all the big names like Apple, TikTok, Pandora, Amazon, Deezer, YouTube, Tidal, and even some lesser-known platforms.

 Distribution Winner?